 Reasons for choosing to purchase furnishings online

-Being seasoned Taobao shoppers, the homeowners are not new to the idea of buying things online.
+Being seasoned online shoppers, the homeowners are not new to the idea of buying things online.
 However, buying furniture was a different category altogether.
 Their interior designer recommended purchasing online, citing huge cost savings as a major factor.
 Backed by the recommendation of their interior designer, they chose to buy these carefully selected pieces of furniture from ezbuy.sg.
-Not only did their interior designer do up the design blueprint and layout of their flat, but he also sat down with them and helped them select suitable pieces to buy on Taobao via ezbuy Prime, which is a membership programme that guarantees all shipping cost to be capped at $2.99 regardless of the size dimensions and weight of items purchased.
+Not only did their interior designer do up the design blueprint and layout of their flat, but he also sat down with them and helped them select suitable pieces to buy from China merchants via ezbuy Prime, which is a membership programme that guarantees all shipping cost to be capped at $2.99 regardless of the size dimensions and weight of items purchased.

 Another reason for their choice to shop online was the wide array of furniture and furnishings available with everything under one roof.
 And thirdly, the convenience it provided – as that meant they no longer needed to physically go shopping for furniture at brick-and-mortar shops with their interior designer, saving time for both parties.
 Lastly, it was also ideal for them that the time taken for the renovation works, such as the painting of the walls at home and carpentry, to be completed was similar to the shipping duration.
 Hence, it would coincide with the estimated delivery date for their products to reach them.
 That meant they could start assembling the pieces of furniture almost immediately upon arrival of the furniture, shortening the total renovation duration and allowing them to move in sooner.
 While the homeowners self-assembled most of the furniture and only enlisted the help of contractors to handle some of the more difficult installations professionally, it is good to know that online shopping sites such as ezbuy.sg provides handyman service at discounted rates.